B13rg/B13rg.github.io/_drafts/application-vs-system.md

 ---
 layout: post
-title:	"Application vs. System"
+title:	"Applications vs. Systems"
-category: [Games, Programming, Networking, DOS]
-excerpt: A short description of the article
-image: public/images/buttons/large/ahmygod.gif
-comment_id: 72374862398476
+category: [Programming]
+excerpt: An exploration of applications, systems, and a secret third option
 ---

-Applications, Systems, secret third?

-Both describe aspects of modern "computer-ing".
+Applications and systems both describe aspects of modern "computer-ing".
 Application are usually user-facing programs designed to perform specific tasks while systems focus on the foundational infrastructure that enables applications to operate.

 ## Applications - The System-User Interface